usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Attestation information MAY be used as part of a verifier's risk-based authentication decision.

-#### <a name="verifimpers"></a>5.2.5 Verifier-Impersonation Resistance
+#### <a name="verifimpers"></a>5.2.5 Verifier Impersonation Resistance

-Verifier-impersonation attacks, sometimes referred to as "phishing attacks," are attempts by fraudulent verifiers and RPs to fool an unwary claimant into authenticating to an impostor website.
+Verifier impersonation attacks, sometimes referred to as "phishing attacks," are attempts by fraudulent verifiers and RPs to fool an unwary claimant into authenticating to an impostor website.
 In prior versions of SP 800-63, protocols resistant to verifier-impersonation attacks were also referred to as "strongly MitM resistant."

-An authentication protocol that is verifier impersonation resistant SHALL establish an authenticated protected channel with the verifier.
+A verifier impersonation-resistant authentication protocol SHALL establish an authenticated protected channel with the verifier.
 It SHALL then strongly and irreversibly bind a channel identifier that was negotiated in establishing the authenticated protected channel to the authenticator output (e.g., by signing the two values together using a private key controlled by the claimant for which the public key is known to the verifier).
-The verifier SHALL validate the signature or other information used to prove verifier-impersonation resistance.
+The verifier SHALL validate the signature or other information used to prove verifier impersonation resistance.
 This prevents an impostor verifier, even one that has obtained a certificate representing the actual verifier, from replaying that authentication on a different authenticated protected channel.

-Approved cryptographic algorithms SHALL be used to establish verifier-impersonation resistance where it is required.
+Approved cryptographic algorithms SHALL be used to establish verifier impersonation resistance where it is required.
 Keys used for this purpose SHALL provide at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).

 One example of a verifier-impersonation-resistant authentication protocol is client-authenticated TLS, because the client signs the authenticator output along with earlier messages from the protocol that are unique to the particular TLS connection being negotiated.